You can build an effective data onboarding workflow by mapping the data onboarding process into five phases.

 - Ask for specific known information.
 Ask for concrete details, such as data source host names and IP addresses, path, location, and access information; retention requirements (how long they need to keep the data); and a brief description of what the data represents.
 This will help you prioritize the request and define source types.

 - Estimate data volume.
 The requester may know their estimated data volume, but it may be more efficient for you to review the source location and do the math yourself.
 A near-maximum of the data volume (such as 95th percentile) works well with the Splunk licensing model.
 Do not take the average or median data volume since the actual data volume will exceed that threshold 50% of the time.
-For help estimating data volume, explore the Monitoring Console.
-You could also explore the TrackMe or Data Volume Calculator from Splunkbase.
+For more help with estimating data volume, explore the following resources:

 Step two: Define the data

 Hold a data definition meeting to clarify details of the request.
 Be thorough during this stage to reduce the chance of miscommunication or misunderstanding and to help the implementation phase go more smoothly.

 - Get a sample of the data prior to the data definition meeting.
 Review the sample data up front to verify:

 - Splunk's ability to access the data